 ProPresenter provides connectivity to external devices via network or serial communications according to what the protocol supports.
 There are a number of different protocols which can be organized into three groups including the following: AMP, VDCP, Sony BVW, GVG100, Sony BVS, GlobalCache, RossTalk, DMX, and MIDI.

-The Windows version of ProPresenter offers Midi Communication only while, Mac offers Midi and all other protocols discussed below.
+Note: The Windows version of ProPresenter offers Midi Communication only while, Mac offers Midi and all other protocols discussed below.

 To add any of the available protocols to ProPresenter, click on the Add Device button in the lower right corner of the Devices tab of ProPresenter Preferences and select the protocol from the list.
 Each protocol has unique configuration settings.
 We have set each protocol to use the standard configuration as specified by each manufacturer.
 If your configuration requires different settings you will need to refer to the documentation for the device you are connecting to with ProPresenter.
 The screenshot below shows GVG100 as an example.